codeblocklab/codeblocklab.github.io/docs/_posts/2025-05-05-project_SonarQube.md

 project: 1
 ---

+SonarQube in Kubernetes as a shared CI/CD code quality service integrated with Argo for automated analysis

 <!--more-->

 We deploy and manage SonarQube as a microservice within Kubernetes, exposing it as a shared code quality analysis engine for CI/CD pipelines.
 Integrated with Argo Workflows or ArgoCD, this setup allows automated static code analysis as part of every build, ensuring code health, security, and compliance.